top of page

 b.
 Two.

-At the crucifixion, two criminals were also on the cross.
+At the crucifixion, two criminals were also on a cross.

 There was one criminal on either side of Jesus.